tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 Note that `4` is printed to the console by the `console.log` (a side effect of the statement), but the value returned by the code block is `undefined`.

 Unlike languages which use indentation to define code blocks and scopes (like Python and Haskell), JavaScript generally ignores multiple spaces, indentation and linebreaks.
-So you can spread an expression across multiple lines and indent each line however you like:
+So, you can spread an expression across multiple lines and indent each line however you like:

 ```javascript
 > 1 +